Nationalism: Serbia

 For centuries the Orthodox Christian Serbs were ruled by the Muslim Ottoman Empire.
 The success of the Serbian Revolution against Ottoman rule in 1817 marked the birth of the Principality of Serbia.
 It achieved de facto independence in 1867 and finally gained international recognition in 1878.
 Serbia had sought to liberate and unite with Bosnia and Herzegovina to the west and Old Serbia (Kosovo and Vardar Macedonia) to the south.
-Nationalist circles in both Serbia and Croatia (part of Austria-Hungary) began to advocate for a greater South Slavic union in the 1860s, claiming Bosnia as their common land based on shared language and tradition.
+Nationalist circles in both Serbia and Croatia (part of Austria-Hungary) began to advocate a greater South Slavic union in the 1860s, claiming Bosnia as their common land based on shared language and tradition.
 In 1914, Serb revolutionaries in Bosnia assassinated Archduke Ferdinand.
 Austria-Hungary, with German backing, tried to crush Serbia in 1914, thus igniting the First World War in which Austria-Hungary dissolved into nation states.

 In 1918, the region of Banat, Bačka and Baranja came under control of the Serbian army, later the Great National Assembly of Serbs, Bunjevci and other Slavs voted to join Serbia; the Kingdom of Serbia joined the union with State of Slovenes, Croats and Serbs on 1 December 1918, and the country was named Kingdom of Serbs, Croats, and Slovenes.
 It was renamed Yugoslavia in 1929, and a Yugoslav identity was promoted, which ultimately failed.
 After the Second World War, Yugoslav Communists established a new socialist republic of Yugoslavia.
 That state broke up again in the 1990s.